inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 - Ensured smooth scroll behavior and section-based animations using Framer Motion
 - Fixed routing to ensure marketing pages are accessible from main domain
 - Updated routes.js to include the landing page route for proper deployment
+- Successfully deployed to production at menufacil.vercel.app with working animations and responsive design
+- Ensured proper Button component usage and fixed TypeScript errors for framer-motion

 ### Authentication System
 - Enhanced session management with unique session IDs to prevent stale data